-This document has five the following sections:
+This document has the following sections:

-- Principles outlines the basic principles upon which the development process is based. - Requirements describes the requirements that the Eclipse community has for its development process. - Structure and Organization specifies the structure and organization of the projects and project community at Eclipse. - Roadmap Process describes the manner by which the EMO will work with the projects to create the annual Eclipse Roadmap. - Development Process outlines the lifecycle and processes required of all Eclipse projects.
+- Principles outlines the basic principles upon which the development process is based. - Requirements describes the requirements that the Eclipse community has for its development process. - Structure and Organization specifies the structure and organization of the projects and project community at Eclipse. - Development Process outlines the lifecycle and processes required of all Eclipse projects.